 If you’ve never attended an unconference, expect to interact closely with others from the community.

 Unconference sessions run all day on Monday, and Tuesday afternoon after the Job Fair.

 There is no stage in an unconference, and sessions instead focus on small group interaction.

 Whether you have a topic in mind, or a problem you would like to pose to the rest of the community, there is no wrong way to lead an unconference session.
 Good sessions emphasize group participation, however, so if you choose a format that includes a lot of your own ideas or material, be prepared to dial it back and use what you have as a starting point, not as the focal point.

 Here are a few ideas for how to structure an unconf session, borrowed from Scott Berkun’s post on unconference sessions:

 - Presentation - Because sessions are meant to be small and inclusive, this is a difficult format to lead a session with.
-You cannot rely on slides, because you will not have a screen to present with.
-Feel free to present a longer talk, but expect more interaction from others joining the session and break often for questions and discussion
+The conference is virtual, so you can share your screen, but expect more interaction from others joining the session, and break often for questions and discussion.

-If you want to lead an unconf session, propose a topic and pick a time; unconf sessions are scheduled for the same time slots as talks on the main stage
+To lead an unconf session, propose a topic and pick a time; unconf sessions are scheduled for the same time slots as talks on the main stage.

 We will start promoting the unconference sessions early in the day on the days of the conference, so post your topic early if you want a particular time slot, or to make sure that there’s room.